ApolloNet/bookmarkz/javascript.md

 ### Libs

+* [Matomo Tag Manager](https://plugins.matomo.org/TagManager) : A simple way to manage and maintain all of your (third-party) tags on your website.
 * [Microjs: Fantastic Micro-Frameworks and Micro-Libraries for Fun and Profit!](http://microjs.com/)
 * [Flatpickr : lightweight and powerful datetimepicker with no dependencies](https://github.com/chmln/flatpickr)
 * [Js-cookie](https://github.com/js-cookie/js-cookie)